 10. If truck still has a problem starting repeat steps 2-8.

-If you have a lift pump such as a Fass or Air Dog and your vehicle will not turn on, follow these steps:
+If you have an aftermarket lift pump such as a Fass or Air Dog and your pump will not turn on, follow these steps:

 constant power supply.
-If this fuse is blown, (Most common fuel to blow when a Fass pump is gelled up) replace fuse and check to see if lift pump
+If this fuse is blown, (Most common fuse to blow when a FASS pump is gelled up) replace fuse and check to see if lift pump

 turns on.